dart-lang/site-www/src/codelabs/async-await/index.md

 In the following example, `getUserOrder()` returns a future that completes after printing to the console.
 Because it doesn't return a usable value, `getUserOrder()` has the type `Future<void>`.
-Before you run the example, try to predict which will print first: "Large Latte" or "Fetching user order..." ?
+Before you run the example, try to predict which will print first: "Large Latte" or "Fetching user order...".

 [//]: https://gist.github.com/57e6085344cbd1719ed42b32f8ad1bce
 <iframe